richieganney/Bookmark-Project/README.md

 # bookmarks

 As a user<br>
-So I can see a list of my favourite websites\n
+So I can see a list of my favourite websites<br>
-I want it to see a list of all the bookmarks
+I want it to show me a list of all the bookmarks